-Dr. Matatov or Dr. Zakhary, our plastic and reconstructive surgeons, may suggest taking tissue from other donor sites on the body.
+Our plastic and reconstructive surgeons may suggest taking tissue from other donor sites on the body.
 Composite reconstruction can include any combination of DIEP (abdomen), PAP (inner thigh) or LTP (upper outer thigh and hips) flap surgeries to achieve superior results using natural tissue.
 In order to reconstruct both breasts, composite tissue is taken from aforementioned areas, and called “4 flap reconstruction.”

-Combining tissue from the abdomen, inner or outer thigh allows Dr. Matatov or Dr. Zakhary to perform a tummy tuck and thigh lift simultaneously to sculpt the tissue into breasts.
+Combining tissue from the abdomen, inner or outer thigh allows our doctors to perform a tummy tuck and thigh lift simultaneously to sculpt the tissue into breasts.
 If you would like to learn more about these procedures, and if you are a candidate for this type of reconstruction, please call today and schedule a consultation.